Read it in 0 Mins

 Just like always, the beginning has to be done with the mainstay of the Agile team- The Scrum Master!
 If you are aware of the daily life of a Scrum Master, you already have the best of Agile cards to lay your hands on.
-The first and the best card is to relook and rethink the daily activities of a Scrum Master.
+The first and the best card is to relook at and rethink the daily activities of a Scrum Master.
 Crossing this milestone will give you an idea of a few new entries in the existing Scrum Master’s checklist.

 Let us take a look at a day in the life of a Scrum Master:

-Collated below are some new ideas for Scrum Master day to day activities that can help improve your Agile practices.
+Collated below are some new ideas for Scrum Master day-to-day activities that can help improve your Agile practices.

 For example- If you are a User Interface developer (where you know all the secrets of the domain) then you can try to work on the data access code too.

 Let us go with the above example.
-To enforce data access code, more than one team member has to work on a user story.
+To enforce the data access code, more than one team member has to work on a user story.
 Secondly, confine the user stories which are under ‘task in progress’, that is one user story should be smaller than the team size.
-Also, it can be implemented performing pair programming.
+Also, it can be implemented by performing pair programming.

-Whenever a developer writes code and wants to check-in that code, test, and document to the version control system, he/she asks a co-developer to review the changes first.
+Whenever a developer writes code and wants to check in that code, test, and document to the version control system, he/she asks a co-developer to review the changes first.
 The developer can implement this by adding ‘commit reviews’ to the ‘definition of done’.
 Also, they can refuse the user stories for which commit reviews are not mentioned (can be viewed as a version control system).

 You can introduce test-driven development for developing the software.

 When there is a lack of testers in the team, you can introduce ‘Testing day’ in the organization.
-Let each team member test the application and as a compensation for that work, that team member is freed from all coding tasks.
+Let each team member test the application and as compensation for that work, that team member is freed from all coding tasks.

 Involve team members whenever there is an emergency to mitigate the risks which are inhibiting the Sprint goal.
 In that case, all the team members have to drop the current task and join the meeting.

-When there forms a stack of the user stories on the Scrum Board, you can put forward WIP limits on the boards.
+When there forms a stack of user stories on the Scrum Board, you can put forward WIP limits on the boards.
 These limits will compel you to take care of the user stories that might block a flow.
 E.g. Developers may assist the testers by writing automated tests on the scenarios that have to be tested.
 This can be enforced by-

 The status of more user stories will be ‘done’, removing them from the ‘to-be-done tasks’ list.

 Rate the team capacity (in %) for working on user stories.
 So the PO can make use of this rating for the unplanned items that need to be finished early without delaying or canceling a Sprint.
-Once the current task is over, team members are compelled to take an item from the fast-lane (till the reserved time is utilized), before working on the regular Sprint backlog items.
+Once the current task is over, team members are compelled to take an item from the fast lane (till the reserved time is utilized), before working on the regular Sprint backlog items.
 If the reserved time is not sufficient to end the backlog items, then the PO can either wait for the next sprint or cancel the sprint.

-Make sure that the time boxes set for Spikes are taken care by the team members.
+Make sure that the time boxes set for Spikes are taken care of by the team members.
 Also, ensure that the user stories are prioritized.
 Try to show the results to the team members during each retrospective.